ng-/ng.seed/readme.md

 		. <(curl https://raw.github.com/ng-/ng.seed/master/node.sh)

-	This will install and use the latest stable version of node into .nave/, to specify a version edit `~/.bashrc`
+	This will install and use the latest stable version of node.
+Specify a version with `nave use <version>`

 2. *Goto the directory where you want your application, and install ng.seed*